Jump to content

 GreenbrierJournal

-The exhibits at Carnegie Hall are free and open to the public, Monday through Friday, from 10 a.m. to 4 p.m.
+The exhibits are free and open to the public, Monday through Friday, 10 a.m. - 4 p.m. and run through the end of December.
 For more information, please visit carnegiehallwv.org, call (304) 645-7917, or stop by the Hall at 611 Church Street, Lewisburg, WV.

 Carnegie Hall programs are presented with financial assistance through a grant from the West Virginia Department of Arts, Culture and History and the National Endowment for the Arts, with approval from the West Virginia Commission on the Arts.